njm08/njm08.github.io/index.md

-A blog about software architecture topics and working on AI on edge devices.
+A blog about software architecture topics and real-time machine vision projects for sailboats ⛵.
-My first blog to write about topics that interest me.
-If no one ever reads, no problem. :D
+This is my first blog.
+If no one ever reads, no problem.
+I still had fun. :D